Haridwar hate speech controversy: Speeches

 Sadhvi Annapurna, formerly Pooja Shakun Pandey, the head of the Niranjani Akhara and a general secretary of the Hindu Mahasabha, openly called for the killing of Muslims.
 "If 100 of us are ready to kill two million of them, then we will win and make India a Hindu nation," she said, asking Hindus to be ready to kill and be willing to go to jail.

-Talking to NDTV News, she also said that she was not afraid of the police.
+Talking to NDTV News, she too said that she was not afraid of the police.

 Another speaker named Swami Anandswaroop, who heads the Sambhavi Dhaam, told people not to celebrate Christmas in Haridwar.
 He also called for the banning of Muslim vendors from Haridwar.
 He stated that the government would have to comply with the ruling of the Dharm Sansad because it was the "word of God."
 Otherwise, it would wage a war like the one which was waged in 1857, a reference to the Indian Rebellion of 1857 against the British Indian government.